Kronprinsessegade 36: Sponneck

-The new owner of the building was Count Wilhelm Sponneck, a jurist.
-His property was home to four households at the 1845 census.
-The owner, who was a member (deputeret) of Generaltoldkammeret and Kommercekollegiet, resided on the first floor with his wife Antoinette Siegfriede Sponneck (née Lozow), their twosons, his brother Carl Waldemar Greve Sponneck, a male servant and a chamber maid.
-Christine Stampe (née Dalgas), resided on the second floor with a male servant and a maid.
-Catherine Carstensen, for some reason listed as "sister-in-law" (probably of Johan Arnold Hieronymus Carstensen), resided on the ground floor with Gustav Hugh Carstensen, one male servant and two maids.
+After Thomas Blom's widow sold the building, the new owner became Count Wilhelm Sponneck, a jurist.
+Sponneck lived in the building from 1845 to 1863.
+At the time of the 1845 census, he resided on the first floor with his wife Antoinette Siegfriede Sponneck (née Lozow), their two sons, his brother Carl Waldemar Greve Sponneck, a male servant, and a chamber maid.

+Including the Sponneck family, the property was home to four households at the 1845 census.
+Christine Stampe (née Dalgas) resided on the second floor with a male servant and a maid.
+Catherine Carstensen, who was listed as "sister-in-law" (probably of Johan Arnold Hieronymus Carstensen) on the census, resided on the ground floor with Gustav Hugh Carstensen, one male servant, and two maids.
 Ane Maria Dohne resided in the basement with six children and a maid.

-Sponneck was appointed Minister of Financial Affairs in 1849.

 Agent and landowner Nicolaj Nyholm and his wife Mathilde Cathrine Erasmine Nyholm (née Ammitzbøll) resided in the ground-floor apartment at the 1850 census.
-Sponneck lived in the building from 1845 to 1863.
 Their daughter Mathilde Nikoline Nyholm (1834–1894) was later married to Carl Valdemar Sponneck.